 I’ve posted several throwback vacation stories, like the time I visited Seattle on Skybus and the epic road trip that included a stop in New Orleans.
 Those trips were smooth sailing, as far as travel goes.
-However, I completely left out the stories of drama back home.
+If you completely ignore the drama at home.

 This post contains affiliate links.
 If you click them and make a purchase, I’ll receive a small commission at no additional cost to you.
 These payments help reduce costs of running this site.
 I appreciate you visiting today!